How Vans Shoes are Made:

 How Vans Shoes are Made: Vulcanized

-In the Vans vulcanized shoe making process the rubber shoe outsole parts are assembled onto the lasted upper before the rubber is completely cured.
-With the sole attached, the entire shoe must be heated in an vulcanizing oven.
-The shoe must be heated to around 170˚C – that is over 300˚F!
-The heat required to vulcanize the rubber sole will melt nylon and polyester fabrics, certain types of foam like EVA and PE are also damaged by the heat.
-Vans shoes are made by the vulcanized process thus the uppers must be made of heat-resistant materials like suede leather and cotton canvas with metal hardware.
+In the Vans vulcanized shoemaking process, the rubber shoe outsole parts are assembled onto the lasted upper before the rubber is completely cured.
+With the sole attached, the entire shoe must be heated in a vulcanizing oven.
+The shoe must be heated to around 110˚C for 80 minutes.
+The heat required to vulcanize the rubber sole will melt nylon and polyester fabrics.
+Also, certain types of foam, like EVA and PE, will also get damaged by the heat.
 This can limit the material choices for footwear designers.
+Uppers must be made of heat-resistant materials like suede, leather, and cotton canvas with metal hardware.

-The upper stitching and construction of a Vans vulcanized shoe is nearly the same as a cold cement shoe.
+The upper stitching and construction of a Vans vulcanized shoe are nearly the same as a cold cement shoe.
 The inside reinforcements for the toe and heel counters are made of thin rubber sheets instead of plastic.
 Again, due to the high temperature required for the vulcanized rubber, any kind of plastic or PVC logos or trim treatments must be avoided when designing a vulcanized shoe.
-The lining of Vans shoes are made from light weight cotton canvas.
+The lining of a Vans shoes is made from lightweight cotton canvas.

-While the uppers being stitched, the rubber components for the vulcanized sole unit must be prepared.
-The rubber components for vulcanized shoes have a shelf life of only a few days.
-If the rubber parts are made and set aside the rubber will begin to oxidize, partially cure, and will not properly cure when the shoes are finally getting vulcanized.
+While the uppers are being stitched, the rubber components for the vulcanized sole unit must be prepared.
+The rubber components have a shelf life of only a few days.
+If the rubber parts are made and set aside, the rubber will begin to oxidize, partially cure, and will not cure properly when the shoes are being vulcanized.

 Learn more about making shoes:Do you want to learn how big brands make shoes?
 Now you can!
 How Shoes are Made will show you how modern shoes come to life!
 More than just a tour through a sneaker factory and more than your average shoe making book!
 From drawing shoe designs to sample development and footwear manufacturing, you will learn how it is all done.
 Written by veteran shoemaking pros, How Shoes are Made will give you a look inside the REAL world of shoe design, development, and mass production.
 220 pages with over 400 color photos and drawings.
 26 chapters explaining shoe design, footwear pattern making, sample development, footwear materials selection, upper stitching, outsole and tooling design, shoe lasts, shoe costing, quality inspections, starting you own shoe brand, and much more!
 A must read for young shoe designers, sneaker heads, or any footwear fanatic!
 Over 2500 copies sold!
 Read in 60 Countries!
 See Preview Video On YouTube